 The Pacific Fleet Submarine Memorial Association awards scholarships every year to submariners who are stationed at Pearl Harbor and their immediate family members (spouse and children).
 Scholarships are also available for retired submarine Sailors and their immediate family members living in Hawaii.
 This scholarship program was started in 1985 and over the years over $800,000 has been awarded to hundreds of submariners and their families.
 For the 2018-2019 academic year the Pacific Fleet Submarine Memorial Association Board of Directors is proud to announce that up to $100,000 has been made available to support this scholarship effort.

-Here are short biographies of those who have contributed over the years to the scholarship fund.
 If you are interested in applying for a scholarship click the link below to obtain an application.
-Completed applications must be submitted by March 24th 2017.
-Interviews of applicants will be conducted on April 1st 2017.
-A scholarship presentation will be held on April 29th 2017 at USS Bowfin Submarine Museum & Park.
-Contact Lana Vargas at 808-423-1341 with any questions.
+Previous recipients must apply to renew their scholarships.
+Completed applications must be submitted by March 23, 2018.
+Interviews of first time applicants will be conducted on March 31, 2018.
+A scholarship presentation ceremony will be held on April 28, 2018 at USS Bowfin Submarine Museum & Park.
+Please contact Lana Vargas at 808-423-1341 with any questions.

 BOWFIN SCHOLARSHIP ENDOWMENT BIOGRAPHIES

 ADMIRAL Bernard “Chick” Clarey entered the Naval Academy in 1930 where he commissioned as an Ensign on 31 May 1934.
 Admiral Clarey was Executive Officer on board the USS Dolphin (SS-169) when Pearl Harbor was attacked.
 He continued to serve on various submarines during WWII, and he retired as a 4 star admiral as Commander, US Pacific Fleet in 1973.
 Admiral Clarey was a principal mover in bringing Bowfin to Hawaii, forming the Pacific Fleet Submarine Memorial Association and moving the Pacific Fleet Submarine Museum from the Submarine Base to Bowfin Park.
 His efforts are reflected in the museum structure we have today.